webtoolbox/craftcms-plugin/README.md

 ### For Non-Embedded Forum:
 Website Toolbox Forums(Un-Embedded Single Sign On (SSO)).
-Steps to Create menu item:
+Steps to Create menu item to add forum Url:
 1)	Go to admin > dashboard > settings > fields > new field
 	- Fill the details like name, handle
 (For more details please visit. https://craftcms.com/docs/2.x/fields.html#translatable-fields)